List of Jurassic Park (franchise) characters: John Hammond

-A year before the release of Jurassic Park III, it was reported that Attenborough would reprise his role for a cameo appearance, although this did not occur.
-Hammond is only mentioned in the film, during Grant's lecture on Velociraptors: "What John Hammond and InGen did at Jurassic Park is create genetically-engineered theme park monsters".
-Attenborough was not upset by his character's absence in the third film, while saying: "Did I die in the last one?
-I don't know, I looked pretty decrepit.
-I've never seen it.
-I don't like going to see my own movies".
+Near the end of the novel, Hammond falls down a hill and breaks his ankle.
+He is unable to climb back up and is subsequently killed by a pack of Procompsognathus.
+The personality of the film's Hammond is a near opposite to the novel's version, sharing only his eccentricity.
+Hammond is depicted as a kind, jovial and charismatic capitalist.
+Unlike the novel, he survives in the film adaptation and makes brief appearances in the second film, in which control of InGen has been taken over by his nephew Peter Ludlow.
+Hammond opposes Ludlow's plan to take dinosaurs off of Isla Sorna for a new dinosaur park in San Diego, an idea that eventually fails, with Isla Sorna being declared a nature preserve.

 Attenborough was to reprise his role for the fourth film, although he suffered a fall at his home in 2008 and subsequently retired from acting.
 In the fourth film, Jurassic World, Hammond has been deceased for some time.
 A memorial statue of him is present in the new theme park known as Jurassic World.
-Audio recordings of Attenborough as Hammond were also used in promotional teasers.
-A viral marketing website for the fictional Masrani Global Corporation was also launched to promote the film.
+A viral marketing website for the fictional Masrani Global Corporation was launched to promote the film.
 According to the website, Hammond died in 1997.
 Simon Masrani, CEO of the Masrani Corporation and the owner of Jurassic World, is stated to have been entrusted by Hammond to direct the new park and honor Hammond's beliefs.

-In Jurassic World: Fallen Kingdom, Hammond was revealed to have been partners with Benjamin Lockwood in the de-extinction of the dinosaurs until Lockwood's family plans to use the same technology on his daughter Charlotte led to their falling out.
+In Jurassic World: Fallen Kingdom, Hammond is revealed to have been partners with Benjamin Lockwood in the de-extinction of the dinosaurs, until a dispute emerges about using the same technology for human cloning, which Hammond opposes.
 A painting of Hammond appears in the film.